Do you want to buy traffic using OpenRTB protocol but don't know how to do it? Then this article is for you!

 A: Per 1000 impressions

-Q: Can you provide request and response examples?
+Q: Can you provide examples of requests and responses?

 A: Direct link request and response.
 For other formats, we follow this specification.